sherwink

 Saint Maximos was the son of the Despot of Serbia, Saint Stephen the Blind (10 December) and of his wife Saint Angelina (30 July).
 Giving up all his rights as a prince he became a monk at the monastery of Manassia in central Serbia (founded by Despot Stefan Lazaravić between 1406-1418).
 When the Turks forced him to leave, he took refuge in Romania, where he was eventually elected Archbishop of Hungro-Wallachi and governed the Church of Christ with wisdom.
 In his old age he came back to Serbia, and retired to the Monastery of Krushedol.
 After a long illness patiently borne, he found rest there in the peace of Christ on 18 January 1516.

 We learn additional information about his life from the akolouthia.
-We know that was handsome in appearance, that he preserved his chastity from …
+We know that was handsome in appearance, that he preserved his chastity from childhood …

 Saint Heldrad of Novalèse (c.
 875)